On this page you’ll find:

 Intro and Contents Summary

-On the About page, there’s a discussion of my intentions with stephengrayvision.com.
-At this point the major thrust of that intention is through my book, Returning to Sacred World: A Spiritual Toolkit for the Emerging Reality.
-It’s scheduled for publication in November 2010 by O Books, an imprint of John Hunt Publishing in England and an excellent source for a wide range of books on spiritual/healing subjects.
-Between now and then, I intend to periodically offer short excerpts from the book as well as essays related to the themes.
-I’m also looking for magazines, websites etc. for placing articles on these subjects.
+My first book is Returning to Sacred World: A Spiritual Toolkit for the Emerging Reality, published in November 2010 by O Books, an imprint of John Hunt Publishing in England, a good source for a wide range of books on spiritual/healing subjects.
 I have a long article in Shaman’s Drum magazine from issue #77, summer 2008 entitled Walking With Grandfather Peyote and Other Sacred Plants.
 I also have an article titled When Prayer Meets Medicine at Daniel Pinchbeck’s excellent and popular website Reality Sandwich.
 Daniel has become one of the leading spokespeople for planetary consciousness transformation through his books, essays, personal appearances and the website.
 Sacred Hoop magazine from England has also published an article of mine called Heart of the Great Spirit in issue #66.
-If you have any suggestions or invitations please get in touch with me via the Contact page.

 Here’s what I believe makes the book different and hopefully a valuable contribution to the dialogue on consciousness transformation.
 Indigenous prophecies and the visions of wisdom carriers speak of “uniting the four directions” of the planet in a powerful collective prayer and intention to heal the world.
 My experience with the Native American Church and other shamanic/indigenous paths has put me close to both the center and the leading edge of this vision, which many people in these worlds say comes directly from Spirit.
 The call is for us to transcend boundaries, limitations, and exclusivity of all kinds, and to have confidence that through our individual and collective confidence and commitment, we can actually realize the vision of a sane, awakened world.